Foundation Diet and Health

 Since cassava starch does not naturally contain gluten, it is ideal for people with gluten intolerance (celiac disease) or gluten sensitivity.

 It also contains small amounts of resistant starch (about 1%).
-Starch is divided into three categories according to its nutritional value: rapidly digestible starch, slowly digestible starch and resistant starch.
-The term resistant starch (RS) refers to the sum of starch and starch breakdown products that the small intestine of a healthy person does not absorb.
+Starch is divided into three categories based on its nutritional value: rapidly digestible starch, slowly digestible starch and resistant starch.
+The term resistant starch (RS) refers to the sum of starch and starch breakdown products that are not absorbed by the small intestine of a healthy person.
 Studies suggest that slowly digested starch and resistant starch have significant effects on human health.
 Resistant starch enters the large intestine, where microorganisms ferment it, producing mainly short-chain fatty acids.
 As a result, resistant starch has positive effects on diabetes, some cancers, cardiovascular disease, gut health, obesity and osteoporosis.
 Resistant starches have been shown to have equivalent and/or better effects on human health than conventional fiber-enriched foods.
-However, the potential health benefits of vary greatly with study design and differences in the type and amount consumed.
+However, the potential health benefits vary greatly with study design and differences in the type and amount consumed.
 3 Foods that contain higher amounts of resistant starch include pulses or cooked and cooled potatoes.

 For underweight people, tapioca starch can help them gain weight because of its high calorie count.